The NANOGrav 15-Year Data Set: A Case Study for Simplified Dispersion Measure Modeling for PSR J1455-3330 and the Impact on Gravitational Wave Sensitivity: Introduction

-PSR~J1455$-$3330 is one of the longest-observed pulsars in the NANOGrav data set.
+\PSR\ is one of the longest-observed pulsars in the NANOGrav data set.
 It shows a DMX timeseries with a roughly linear trend, shown in Figure~\ref{fig:DMA}.
-Based on pulsar scintillation measurements, we argue that this trend does not come from the LOS crossing stochastic turbulent fluctuations in the density of the ionized interstellar medium (ISM).
-Indeed, the predicted amplitude of these variations based on the timespan of the observations is small in comparison to even the uncertainties on the measurements.
+Based on pulsar scintillation measurements, we argue that this trend likely does not come from the LOS crossing stochastic turbulent fluctuations in the density of the ionized interstellar medium (ISM).
+Indeed, from a classical picture of turbulence the predicted amplitude of these variations based on the timespan of the observations is small in comparison to even the uncertainties on the measurements.
 Therefore, modeling DM variations in the timing model with 157 independent parameters is ill-motivated from an Occam's Razor consideration for this specific pulsar.

-In this paper, we modify NANOGrav's standard timing analysis for PSR~J1455$-$3330 with a set of alternative models.
+In this paper, we modify NANOGrav's standard timing analysis for \PSR\ with a set of alternative models.
 With different models, we find that {\it achromatic} timing model parameters, notably astrometric ones, can vary by a significant and peculiar amount.
-In conjunction with a long-track observation in which we measure the scintillation timescale for this pulsar, we argue that stochastic variations for the pulsar are small and the trend we see is dominated by a linear component plus a small contribution from the LOS crossing the solar wind, providing additional evidence towards selecting one model in particular.
+We additionally find as a result that achromatic red noise is also absorbed in NANOGrav's standard timing analysis, which in turn removes timing perturbations consistent with the gravitational-wave background (GWB) signal we wish to find.
+In conjunction with a long-track observation in which we measure the scintillation timescale for this pulsar, we argue that stochastic DM variations for the pulsar are small and the trend we see is dominated by a linear or quadratic component plus a small contribution from the LOS crossing the solar wind, providing additional evidence towards selecting one model in particular.
 In \S\ref{sec:DMt}, we describe the theoretical background for stochastic and systematic linear DM variations.
-In \S\ref{sec:obs}, we describe the timing and scintillation observations for PSR~J1455$-$3330, and then in \S\ref{sec:predictedDMvar} we argue that the stochastic DM variations are small.
+In \S\ref{sec:obs}, we describe the timing and scintillation observations for \PSR\, and then in \S\ref{sec:predictedDMvar} we argue that the stochastic DM variations are small.
 In \S\ref{sec:models}, we implement multiple simplified timing models and discuss the results.
 Finally, in \S\ref{sec:implicationsDM} and \S\ref{sec:implicationsGW}, we discuss the implications for physical insights into the ISM and high-precision pulsar timing experiments, respectively, with the latter specifically aimed at GW detection and characterization.
+We discuss flux density measurements for \PSR\ in Appendix~\ref{sec:appendix}.